-Homelessness and CoC were merged into one cohesive structure in 2014, known as the Southern Nevada Homelessness Continuum of Care (SNHCoC), governed by its Board (SNHCoC Board).
+Homelessness and CoC were merged into one cohesive structure in 2014, known as the Southern Nevada Homelessness Continuum of Care (SNHCoC), governed by its Board (SNH CoC Board).

-Clark County Social Service provides support for the activities of the SNHCoC.
-The SNHCoC Board identifies homeless issues and gaps in services, coordinates the allocation of funds, and develops and evaluates HELP HOPE HOME, Southern Nevada's Regional Plan to End Homelessness (Regional Plan).
+Clark County Social Service provides support for the activities of the SNH CoC.
+The SNH CoC Board identifies homeless issues and gaps in services, coordinates the allocation of funds, and develops and evaluates HELP HOPE HOME, Southern Nevada's Regional Plan to End Homelessness (Regional Plan).
 A Steering Committee focuses on routine administrative business matters.
-Activities of the SNHCoC Board include strategic planning, annual homeless census/point-in-time count, regional coordination, shelter planning, the Community Management Information System/Homeless Management Information System (CMIS/HMIS), system evaluation, HEARTH Act implementation, and other activities.
+Activities of the SNH CoC Board include strategic planning, annual homeless census/point-in-time count, regional coordination, shelter planning, the Community Management Information System/Homeless Management Information System (CMIS/HMIS), system evaluation, HEARTH Act implementation, and other activities.
 Members include Clark County Social Service, Office of Community Services for the City of Las Vegas, Neighborhood Services for the Cities of North Las Vegas, Henderson, and Boulder City, the Veterans Administration, the Nevada Homeless Alliance, Southern Nevada Adult Mental Health Services, the Clark County School District Title I, Las Vegas Metropolitan Police Department, Nevada Resorts Association, Las Vegas Fire & Rescue, Young Adults in Charge (YAC), housing developers, social service providers, and health care providers.
-The SNHCoC empowers working groups to address mandates and/or topics of critical importance.
+The SNH CoC empowers working groups to address mandates and/or topics of critical importance.
 Members of working groups represent a cross-section of stakeholders determined to end homelessness, including well-versed, experienced representatives from public and private agencies, who bring a wealth of experience in public policy/administration, homeless services, domestic violence, and sub-populations of homeless.

-The SNHCoC Evaluation Working Group (EWG) oversees the planning, operations, and activities of the CoC annual application and reporting.
-They develop updates and ensure compliance with the Regional Plan through monitoring of performance measures and outcomes; conducti services and housing gaps analyses; plan for the Point-In-Time count (PIT) of the homeless population; review/recommend CoC projects; submit of the CoC consolidated application; implement the HEARTH Act; and perform any other activities under the CoC.
+The SNH CoC Evaluation Working Group (EWG) oversees the planning, operations, and activities of the CoC annual application and reporting.
+They develop updates and ensure compliance with the Regional Plan through monitoring of performance measures and outcomes; review/recommend CoC projects; submit of the CoC consolidated application; implement the HEARTH Act; and perform any other activities under the CoC.
 Clark County and the cities are active participants in the EWG.
 All EWG meetings are open to the public; providers and interested parties are encouraged to volunteer for appropriate sub working groups representing specific populations.
+The Data and Systems Improvement Working Group (DSIWG) conduct services and housing gaps analyses; plan for the Point-In-Time count (PIT) of the homeless population own with skills and resources necessary for permanency.
+They no longer must rely on case management assistance.
+The Moving-On Sub working Group is developing tools to assess readiness and creating a referral system for units for this population.